gebeyehu08/Objective_Data-analytics-python/schema/generators/generated/docs/location_contexts/LinkContext.md

 # LinkContext
-A [PressableContext](/taxonomy/reference/location-contexts/PressableContext) that contains an href.
+A [PressableContext](/taxonomy/reference/location-contexts/PressableContext) that contains a href.

 ### Properties
 `string` href: URL (href) the link points to.